electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/comparisons/q4etron50vsetron55/_index.md

     <figcaption><h4>Individual contour seats in Audi e-tron</h4></figcaption>
 </figure>

+In addition, the quality of the materials used in the Audi e-tron is more premium, giving it a more luxurious feeling.

 ## Driving assistance

 Both models are available with almost the same driver-assist systems.
 However, there is a difference in what is standard.
 Night vision is only available on the Audi e-tron.